splunk/observability-workshop/docs/dashboards/index.md

 This page shows the total number of team members, how many alerts are there outstanding for your team and all dashboards that are assigned to your team.

-Right now they are no dashboards assigned but as stated before, we will add the new dashboard that you will create to your Teams's Page later.
+Right now they are no dashboards assigned but as stated before, we will add the new dashboard that you will create to your Teams Page later.

 ---
 ## 3. Taking a quick tour though the Dashboards & Charts Samples